 - 2004 Published Major Paper on Australian Climbing Accidents over 50 years.
 Download is available above.

-- Sedgy’s Buttress – Cliff named by others after Iain at Flinders Island
+- Sedgy’s Buttress – Cliff named by others after Iain at Flinders Island (very rare in Australia).

 Victorian Climbing Club